Helping Improve

 Follow-up

 Patients will encounter questions and challenges at home.
-A follow-up phone call within 72 hours of discharge is a great opportunity to check for medication difficulties.
+A follow-up phone call within 72 hours of discharge is a great opportunity to check for medication difficulties or problems obtaining medication.
+This follow-up call also helps improve patient satisfaction.

 Conclusion